jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Kindred Instant - Expeditioner
 This spell costs {1} less to cast if you control an Expeditioner.
 Choose one —
-• Create two 1/1 white Human Expeditioner tokens with "When this creature dies, create a Chroma token.".
+• Create two 1/1 white Human Expeditioner tokens with "When this creature dies, create a Chroma token."
 • Up to two target creatures you control each get +2/+2 until end of turn.
 • Destroy target non-Expeditioner creature.
 ```